ethirajsrinivasan/binaryscripts.github.io/_posts/rails/2024-11-16-database-sharding-with-rails-for-scalability.md

 ```

 #### **Step 2: Define Models for Sharded Databases**
-You can assign models to specific databases by setting &#96;connects_to&#96; in your models.
+You can assign models to specific databases by setting `connects_to` in your models.

 ```ruby
 class User < ApplicationRecord